omarm4400/sep11-freedom-project/prep/presentation.md

 # Presentation Plan

 ## Hook
-* I will be talking about other shooting games and compare them to mine.
+* I will be talking about other shooting games and compare them to mine, or I will talk about how my game could be different then others.

 ## Product
 * I will show a prview of my game and talk about how it works and everything you can do in it.